mikependon/RepoDB.NET/pages/extensibilities/statementbuilder.md

 ---
-layout: navpage
+layout: default
 sidebar: extensibilities
 title: "Statement Builder"
 permalink: /extensibility/statementbuilder
 tags: [repodb, class, statementbuilder, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
+parent: Extensibilities
 ---

 # Statement Builder

+---

 A statement builder is an object that is being used by the library to generate the SQL statements for all operations.
-To be more practical, when you call the [QueryAll](/operation/queryall) operation, a SQL statement below is being constructed via statement builder and is being executed by the engine against the database.
+To be more practical, when you call the [QueryAll](/operation/queryall) operation, a SQL statement is being constructed via statement builder and is being executed by the engine against the database.

 You have to use the [BaseStatementBuilder](/class/basestatementbuilder) class when implementing a customized statement builder.
-With this, some methods of the [IStatementBuilder](/interface/istatementbuilder) interface were already implemented and you as well automatically inheritted such implementations.
+With this, some methods of the [IStatementBuilder](/interface/istatementbuilder) interface were already implemented and you automatically inheritted them.
+Therefore, you do not need to implement it yourselves.

 > We recommend to use the [BaseStatementBuilder](/class/basestatementbuilder) over [IStatementBuilder](/interface/istatementbuilder) when creating a customized statement builder.

-#### Pre-requisites
+### Pre-requisites

 - The naming to this object must be `Desired Name` + `StatementBuiler` (i.e.: `SqlServerStatementBuiler`).
 - The implementation must be `internal sealed`.